-Literature Works is delighted to announce Quay Words 2019, a summer exploration of words and stories at the historic Custom House on Exeter Quayside.
+Literature Works is delighted to announce Quay Words Winter an exploration of words and stories at the historic Custom House on Exeter Quayside.

-This short programme is accessible and popular to suit the relaxed atmosphere on the Quayside in the summer.
-The summer programme runs from late June to early August and coincides with the term of our first ever writer’s residency at the Custom House, all about exploring and creating in this unique environment.
+This programme is accessible and popular to suit the relaxed atmosphere on the Quayside.
+The Quay Words Winter programme runs from December 2019 to March 2020 and coincides with the term of our second writer’s residency at the Custom House, all about exploring and creating in this unique environment.
 The writing spaces include historic garrets with views and first floor rooms that are wheelchair accessible.
-We will have a seven-day visiting Icelandic-noir writer, funded by the British Council; there are historic connections between Exeter and Iceland and Reykjavik is a UNESCO City of Literature with an existing Literature House.
 The building, its story and its location are unique.
 Explore stories and writing with us in this special place.

 About Exeter Custom House